DanielMachadoVasconcelos/base-clinician-schedule/README.md

 ### Time Slot Operations

 <p> Time slots can perform operations between each other.
-Like Sum, Subtractions, Union, Intersections, etc.</p>
+Like Sum, Subtract, Union, Intersections, etc.</p>
 <p> Here is a list of Time Slot Operations you can have by default:</p>

 #### Summing two Time Slots